 As a professional athlete the fame, fortune, and other perks may cause you to overlook financial management.
 More specifically, you may be less likely to think about how your increased salary, gifts, and paid endorsements will affect your tax planning, accounting, and bookkeeping once their dream becomes a reality.
 So, let’s take a look at some of the key things every professional football player should know about football player tax, accounting and bookkeeping.

 What Is Involved in Football Player Tax?

 NFL players are traditional employees of the teams they play for.
-Rules dictating tax planning for football players limit the expenses they can deduct on their tax return as an employee business expense.
+Rules dictating tax planning for football players limit the expenses they can deduct on their tax return as employee business expenses.

 Some unique things that professional football players may deduct include: